 1) Find an affordable room close to everything

 Frankly, the prices in hotels, hostels and Airbnb have all gone up in a pretty excessive way in New York.
 Going during fall makes it even worst because it’s so popular!

 To not blow away your budget before actually enjoying the city, make sure to find a place that works.
 To me, it’s all about location.
 I have no interest in staying 40 minutes out of the city and having to take the subway to get everywhere.
 Just like Montreal, what I love about New York is how walkable the city is.

 That’s why after doing plenty of research, I found The Bowery House.
 This hostel has great design, super sweet staff and is a big two-minute walk from some of the best neighbourhoods including Nolita, Soho & Chinatown.

 Of course, it’s a hostel so don’t have high expectations.
-It was noisy, we had to wait to use the bathroom or showers and we didn’t get much rest.
+It was noisy, we had to wait to use the bathroom or shower and we didn’t get much rest.
 But for about $100 per night each, it was definitely worth it!

 2) Eat out, as often as possible!

 New York has an infinite list of places to try that it’s a bit overwhelming.
 I like to plan ahead and pick a few places I really want to visit during my stay but also keep a few meals out in the open in case I walk into a little gem.

 That’s exactly what we did on our first evening and found Fish Cheeks!
 I wish I had photos to share but I was too busy indulging in the best Asian seafood meal of my life.
 The design caught our attention while walking and then the menu got us very excited.
 So much that we couldn’t pick what to order and ended up going for a set menu at $90 for two.